openebs/openebs/k8s/upgrades/0.8.2-0.9.0/README.md

 If your `pwd` is openebs/k8s/upgrades/0.8.2-0.9.0/

 # Steps Before Upgrade:
+  - Apply rbac.yaml to manage permission rules `kubectl apply -f rbac.yaml` .
   - cd jiva
   - Apply cr.yaml which installs a custom resource definition for UpgradeResult custom reource.
 This custom resource is used to capture upgrade related information for success or failure case.
-  - Apply rbac.yaml for permission stuff.

 # Steps For OpenEBS jiva Volume Upgrade: